DivyaGodayal/CoderChef-Kitchen/Adhoc/N-Sum-Problems/2Sum/README.md

 #### Motivation

-The first approach derives it's motivation from the question statement it self.
+The first approach derives it's motivation from the question statement itself.
 Simply try all possible pairs of numbers and check which one adds to give the target.

 #### Algorithm